skoriche/Climate-REF4CMIP/docs/background/architecture.md

 # Architecture

-The CMIP AR7 Fast Track REF aims to provide a community tool for the benchmarking of Earth System Models (ESMs) against observational datasets as they are submitted.
+The CMIP7 Assessment Fast Track REF aims to provide a community tool for the benchmarking of Earth System Models (ESMs) against observational datasets as they are submitted.
 This near-real-time model evaluation will produce a set of scalar, timeseries or gridded diagnostics in combination with static web pages and figures that will be made publicly available.